 You’ve got that closet, right?
 The one that is weirdly shaped, super small, or just a pain to keep organized.
 We have one of those storage closets right off our kitchen under the stairs.
 It’s narrow, deep, and has a sloped ceiling in the back…and it had turned into a huge dumping ground.
 I needed a closet storage solution that would take advantage of the depth, give us some hanging space, and keep the small stuff organized.
-So when Crates and Pallet asked me to come up with a project to use their pallet storage crates the lightbulb went off in my head…Floating Pull-Out Crate Storage!
+When CratesandPallet.com asked me to come up with a storage ides, the lightbulb went off in my head…Floating Wood Crate Storage!

 First we had to clear the clutter!
 We did a massive clean out of all the junk that shouldn’t be in there.
 A bazzilion reusable grocery bags…gone.
 Mismatched gloves…gone.
 Small army of dust bunnies…gone.
 Then we were ready to organize!
 I used a combination of small and half crates on the existing wire shelves to store the little things.
 Then I mounted large pallet crates to the wall using full extension drawer slides so they have a small footprint but are easily accessible.
 Boom, floating crate storage!